FaneTree/project4-yumyumbites/README.md

 ## :bell: Put it all together

 ### :bulb: Features:
-- Add comment for the blog and ability to save a name and an email in the browser for the next time comment.
+- Add comments for the blog and the ability to save a name and an email in the browser for the next time comment.
-- Show prior comments in for the blogs.
+- Show prior comments for the blogs.
-- Article category for food and restaurant for side bar and nav bar.
+- Article category for food and restaurant for sidebar and nav bar.
 - Carousel component to show all contents.
-- Mobile friendly website.
+- Mobile-friendly website.

-Note: About adding article and author, still use hygraph interface to directly put it into database.
+Note: About adding the article and author, still use the hygraph interface to directly put it into the database.

 ### :spiral_calendar: Challenges:
 - Tailwind dependency and how to setup.
 There are version differences using purge: and content: which impact tailwind usage for the application.
-After moved from purge to content, the code is as below.
+After moving from purge to content, the code is as below.

     ```JavaScript
        /** @type {import('tailwindcss').Config} */